MiningCryptoLive/llamaPool_frontend/README.md

-# llamaPool_frontend
+# llamaPool Front End
-The Frontend of llamaPool Merged Mining pool
+The Website Portion of llamaPool the merged mining software used by Llama & Horse Mining Co.